Gharbia Governorate: Municipal divisions

-The governorate is divided into 8 municipal divisions, with a total estimated population, as of January 2023, of 5,500,507.
-In some instances there is a markaz and a kism with the same name.
+The governorate is divided into eight administrative municipal divisions (markazes and kisms), with an estimated total population of 5,500,507 as of January 2023.
+In some cases, a markaz and a kism share the same name.

-During Muhammad Ali Pasha's rule, Egypt was divided into administrative units (أخطاط) following a land survey in 1813.
-By 1822, Gharbiyah was split into five districts.
-A reorganization in 1825 divided it into: Mahallat al-Kubra District (including Mahalla, Nabaruh, and Shirbin), Al Ja'fariyah District (including Ja'fariyah and Tanta), Zifta District (including Zifta and Mit Bera), Fuwa District (including Balad al-Arz and Idfinah), Kafr El Sheikh District (including Kafr El Sheikh and al-Shabasat).
+The administrative history of the governorate dates back to the early 19th century.
+During the rule of Muhammad Ali Pasha, Egypt was reorganized into administrative units (أخطاط) following a comprehensive land survey in 1813.
+By 1822, Gharbia had been subdivided into five districts.
+In 1825, the governorate was further reorganized into the following districts: Mahallat al‑Kubra (including Mahalla, Nabaruh, and Shirbin); Al Jaʿfariyah (including Jaʿfariyah and Tanta); Zifta (including Zifta and Mit Bera); Fuwa (including Balad al‑Arz and Idfinah); and Kafr El Sheikh (including Kafr El Sheikh and al‑Shabasat).

-Administrative boundaries frequently changed until the naming of districts (مراكز) was standardized in 1871.
-In 1896, 22 districts were renamed across Egypt, including six in Gharbia.
+Administrative boundaries continued to change until the naming of districts (مراكز) was standardized in 1871.
+In 1896, 22 districts across Egypt, including six in Gharbia, were renamed.

-The governorate also consists of 7 divisions, 71 local units, and 320 villages.
+In addition to the eight municipal divisions, the governorate comprises seven higher‑level administrative divisions, 71 local units, and 320 villages.

-The largest center by area and population is El Mahalla El Kubra, followed by Tanta.
-The highest population density is in Tanta, then El Mahalla El Kubra, while Samannud is the smallest center, Basyoun has the lowest population, and Qutur has the lowest population density.
+The largest urban and administrative center by both area and population is El Mahalla El Kubra, followed by Tanta.
+The highest population density is found in Tanta and El Mahalla El Kubra, while Samannud is the smallest center.
+Basyoun has the lowest overall population, and Qutur has the lowest population density.